Sprint Bracket Road Racing

 car and driver classing

-Car and driver brackets are B1 through B7 in accordance with the table below.
+Car and driver brackets are typically B1 through B8 in accordance with the table below.
 The initial bracket for each race is determined in qualifying.
 Qualifying grid order is on a first come first serve basis.
 The grid for the first race of the weekend is determined by the fastest lap in qualifying.
-Should a driver “break-out” into a faster class during qualification or racing, the car and driver combination are moved to the appropriate bracket during the qualifying or race session in which the breakout occurs.
+Should a driver “break-out” into a faster class during racing, the car and driver combination are moved immediately to the appropriate faster bracket.
 A breakout is defined as any lap time that is faster than the class minimum.
-The car and driver combination will remain in that bracket, or a faster bracket should a future breakout require occur, for the remainder of the race weekend.
+The car and driver combination will remain in the fastest bracket that they attain for the remainder of the race weekend.
 The grid for the second race of the weekend is based on the first race finish order.
 Car and drivers that do not participate in the first race of the weekend will grid at the back of the pack.

 |LOW LAP TIME||CLASS BRACKET||HIGH LAP TIME|

 For example: Bracket B1 is any car and driver running faster or equal to 1:14.99.
 Bracket B2 is for lap times from 1:15 up to 1:17.99.